-- Classes are being offered in alternative formats – not meeting in person through April 21, the last day of classes this semester.
+- Classes are being conducted in alternative formats – not meeting in person – for Spring and Summer terms.
+(4/24/20).

-- U-M is suspending all international and domestic air travel until at least April 21, with rare exceptions requiring approval.
+- U-M is suspending all international and domestic air travel until June 30.

 For medical related questions, please call your doctor.
 Michigan Medicine patients with questions about symptoms, home management or advice should call the Michigan Medicine COVID-19 hotline at 734-763-6336.
 Questions about COVID-19?
 Call the state of Michigan’s COVID-19 Hotline at 888-535-6136, 7 days a week 8am-5pm.